 Give your footage breathtakingly realistic depth of field and focus effects

 Apart from its speed and quality, an important advantage of a depth of field post filter is that you are able to test various

-Issues: There are common unavoidable problems that all post processing depth of field solutions have.
-It’s not possible to blur reflections or objects behind transparent objects.
+There are common unavoidable problems that all post-processing depth of field solutions have.
+It’s not possible to blur reflections or objects behind transparent objects correctly.
 This is obvious when you see that the depth buffer can only hold one value per pixel.
 But the biggest problem is with no doubt the missing information.
-Depth of Field tries to compensate for missing information but of course there are situations when this is not enough.
+‘Depth of Field’ tries to compensate for missing information, but, of course, there are situations when this is not enough.
 An example to illustrate the problem is a fence in front of the camera that is so much out of focus that it’s hardly noticeable in the resulting image.
-Now our plugin would have to make up what’s behind that fence completely.
-Obviously this is not possible.
-In such situations we advise to render in layers and apply several blurs.
+Now the plugin would have to make up what’s behind that fence completely.
+Obviously, this is not possible.
+In such situations, it is recommended to render in layers and apply several blurs.